cantaloupe-project/cantaloupe/README.md

 * ImageIoProcessor
 * GraphicsMagickProcessor
 * ImageMagickProcessor
+* KakaduProcessor
 * JaiProcessor (experimental)

+All processors can work with FilesystemResolver, and all but KakaduProcessor can work with HttpResolver.

 In terms of format support, a distinction is made between the concepts of source format and output format, and furthermore, available output formats may